Bondifrench/mithril-trader/README.md

 - [Flarum](http://flarum.org/) with source code using Mithril [here](https://github.com/flarum/core/tree/master/js)

 [Here](http://tobyzerner.com/mithril/) you can read on how Toby Zerner made the transition from Ember.js to Mithril

+Further resources can be found on the Mithril [wiki](https://github.com/lhorie/mithril.js/wiki)